Sprites-and-Dice/sprites-and-dice/drupalimport/README.md

 - Use the `Views Data Exporter` module to create a JSON-formatted view containing all pages and fields you want to export
 - Store this JSON file in `/drupalimport/data/export-data.json`
+- Use your favorite FTP client to download any existing images / media files from the Drupal server.
+- Store images in `/drupalimport/images/` - Don't put anything into subfolders.
+The script will import images by file name.
+- Store podcasts in `/drupalimport/media/`

 ## Step 2: Clean up exported JSON and prepare data for import